learn-to-race/l2r/README.md

 ## Baseline Agents

 We provide multiple baseline agents to demonstrate how to use Learn-to-Race.
-One is a ``RandomActionAgent`` and the other is a [Soft Actor-Critic](https://arxiv.org/abs/1801.01290v1) which we trained for 1000 epsiodes.
-On the Las Vegas track, it is able to consistently complete laps in under 2 minutes each using only virtual camera images as input.
+The first is a ``RandomActionAgent`` to show basic functionality.
+We also include a [Soft Actor-Critic](https://arxiv.org/abs/1801.01290v1) agent, *tabula rasa*, trained for 1000 epsiodes.
+On the Las Vegas track, it is able to consistently complete laps in under 2 minutes each using only visual features from the virtual camera as input.

 <div align="center">
   <br>